Coffee Cultivation

 Soil & Water Conservation:

-Soil and water conservation practices should be implemented in coffee plantations to prevent soil erosion and conserve water.
+Soil and water conservation practices should implemented in coffee plantations to prevent soil erosion and conserve water.
 This includes terracing, mulching, cover cropping, and contour planting.

 Shade Management: